 It is recommended that parents not take their child out of school for vacations.
-When a family vacation must be scheduled during the school year, the parents should discuss the matter with the Principal to make necessary arrangements by completing the school vacation form before you leave for vacation.
+When a family vacation must be scheduled during the school year, the parents should discuss the matter with the principal to make necessary arrangements by completing the school vacation form before you leave for vacation.
 The school will only allow up to 5 days of vacation before any other vacation days will be considered unexcused.
 It may be possible for the student to receive certain assignments that may be completed during the trip.
+If a student is truant due to excessive absences, principals will not approve requested vacation days as excused, and the corresponding vacation days will be marked as unexcused absences.